open-compass/opencompass/README.md

   python tools/list_configs.py llama mmlu
   ```

-  If the model is not on the list but supported by Huggingface AutoModel class, you can also evaluate it with Opencompass.
-You are welcome to contribute to the maintenance of the Opencompass supported model and dataset lists.
+  If the model is not on the list but supported by Huggingface AutoModel class, you can also evaluate it with OpenCompass.
+You are welcome to contribute to the maintenance of the OpenCompass supported model and dataset lists.

   ```bash
   opencompass --datasets demo_gsm8k_chat_gen --hf-type chat --hf-path internlm/internlm2_5-1_8b-chat